grandima/rust-incubator/0_basics/README.md

 From multithreaded point of view - having one owner guarantees that the memory cannot be modified by different threads at the same time.
 - What is RAII?
 How is it implemented in [Rust]?
 What is the benefit of using it?
 Resource Acquisition Is Initialization.
 Whenever an object goes out of scope, its destructor is called and its owned resources are freed.
 It is implemented using move semantics.
 It prevents from memory leaks where a developer forgents to clean a captured memory explicitly.

-**- What are lifetimes?
+- What are lifetimes?
 Which problems do they solve?
 Which benefits do they give?
+ A variable's lifetime is how long the data it points to can be statically verified by the compiler to be valid at its current memory address.
+ By telling a compiler that the value at a given variable will exist not less than some "lifetime", we guarantee a safety that at the time of execution, the value will actually exist and the application will not crash at runtime with "null pointer exception".
+ Benefit - a compile-time (not runtime) guarantee that the all variables will point to existing an valid memory.

 - What is an iterator?
 What is a collection?
 How do they differ?
 How are they used?
 Iterator - design pattern + trait in Rust.
 Need to implement next() in order to emit optional elements.
 If you have no elements to emit - you must emit `None` all the time, so design your iterator wisely.
 Collection - a data structure that contains elements: hashmap, array, linkedlist, tree etc. Collection is a contaier, Iterator provides access to the next element.
 Iterators are lazy - if you don't `collect` all your operations that you applied to it, it will not provide any values then.
 Almost any collection implements Iterator - it's a way to provide an element for example in a loop.
 Collection is a way to store elements (usually efficienlty, with some purpuse).
 You may implement Iterator for any type, not just for collections.
 - What are macros?
 Which problems do they solve?
 What is the difference between declarative and procedural macro?